School holiday program

 The art of circles.

-Daily in the Russell Room, express yourself with the art of circles using our “spirographs” and learn how to draw ellipses which are the true representations of our planetary orbits around the Sun.
+Free daily activity in which children and adults express themselves with the art of circles using our “spirographs” and learn how to draw ellipses which are the true representations of our planetary orbits around the Sun.
 Circle based colouring in for the younger children.

 Decoding the Past: an astronomical expedition.